alexvoronov/geonetworking/vehicle-adapter/README.md

 Both the vehicle adapter and the local message set is still in development and everything is subject to change.

 ### Running
-The VA can be run on any computer with Java, and that is powerful enough.
-For development I recommend running it on the computer you're workin on.
+The vehicle adapter can be run on any computer with Java.
+For development I recommend running it on the computer you're working on.
 There's no need to run it on a separate machine until you need to communicate wirelessly.

-To run it simply install everything by using mvn install in the root directory and run the vehicle adapter using the run.sh script in the vehicle-adapter folder.
+To run it you first need the Maven build tool.
+When you have it installed you can compile the entire project simply by running mvn install in the root directory.
+Use the run.sh script in the vehicle-adapter folder to run the vehicle adapter application.

 ### Hardware and ITS-G5
 I'm running the stack on a PC Engines APU4D board with an AR9280-based network interface card.
 Follow these [instructions](https://github.com/ssinyagin/pcengines-apu-debian-cd) to get Debian running on the board.
+Using the binary releases provided is the easiest way of getting the board up and running.

 In order to setup the wireless you need to take care of the following:
 - Linux kernel with support for ITS-G5